Empower Your Practice

 TherapyNotes is loaded with features for behavioral health practices.
 Starting at $59 per month, it offers top-notch templates, telepsychiatry, and medical billing.
 It's a favorite for group practices, but the pricing and complexity might overwhelm solo mental health professionals.
 E-prescribing controlled substances is available as a paid add-on through an integrated partner, making it a viable option for prescribing psychiatrists who want to keep workflows consolidated.

-The platform offers TherapyFuel—an integrated artificial intelligence solution that can generate notes, summarize patient interactions and speed up the charting process.
+The platform offers TherapyFuel.
+This is an integrated artificial intelligence solution that can generate notes, summarize patient interactions and speed up the charting process.

 7. Epic: The Enterprise Titan